bfontaine/M1Algo/README.md

 - `-w <width>`: specifies the width of the page (default: 79)
 - `--info <algo>`: this option can be used to print some info about a specific algorithm
+- `--justify`: justify the text
+- `--ls`: list the available algorithms

+Use `--help` to get a summary of the available options.

 ## Add an algorithm